The purpose of this course is to help formal and informal leader to become successful in coaching and mentoring staff.

 2. Promote Discovery

-In the second process Shirley asks more questions which encouraged the staff to discover possibilities or other options which would help them to achieve goals.
+In the second process, Shirley asks more questions which encouraged the staff to discover possibilities or other options which would help them to achieve goals.
 They discuss both the positive and negative outcomes of specific actions.
 She listens to staff and paraphrases what is said.
 Shirley shares past experiences with staff and her perspective.
-She brain storms with staff and together they consider options.
+She brainstorms with staff, and together they consider workable options.

 3. Action Plan

-In the third process Shirley helps the staff to determine a workable plan and course of action.
-She asks questions related to: What needs to be done next?
+In the third process, Shirley helps the staff to determine a workable plan and course of action.
+She asks questions related to: What needs to happen next?
 With whom do they need to talk to?
 When do they plan to do this?
 How do they plan to achieve this?
 Specific assignments and accountability are established along with guidelines for staff to follow.